m4tuzalix/python_job_reporter/README.md

 - Scraper can by run any time :)

 # v1.1 - UPDATE
-- Added one new website to scrap
+- Added one new website to scrap (nofluffjobs)
 - fixed linkedin scraping(structure of the website has changed)